Lynx64/GamepadAutoStandby/README.md

 where [ENVIRONMENT] is the actual environment name (most likely 'aroma')

 ## Usage
-Open the plugin config menu by pressing L + Down + SELECT on the Gamepad, Pro Controller or Classic Controller.
+Open the plugin config menu by pressing L, DPAD Down and Minus on the GamePad, Pro Controller or Classic Controller, or B, DPAD Down and Minus on a Wii Remote.

 ## Building
 For building you need: